YekSoon Lok, Founder & CEO | Forensic AI Benchmark

 The Actual Output:

-Figure 1: The Clarity Engine identifies the “Black Box” risk immediately.
+Figure 1: The engine identifies the “Black Box” risk immediately.

 “A black-box science project masquerading as a pre-IPO giant with mathematically impossible revenue projections.”